Model theory of operator algebras I: Stability: Tracial von Neumann algebras

 In the general case, we can write $\cB$ as a direct sum of denumerably many Maharam-homogeneous algebras.
 We assume this sequence is infinite since the finite case is slightly easier.
 Write $\cB$ as a direct sum $\bigoplus_{i=0}^\infty \cB_i$ where each $\cB_i$ is Maharam homogeneous.
 It is clear from Lemma~\ref{T:dsum} that $\cB^{\cU}$ is isomorphic to $\bigoplus_{i=0}^\infty \cB_i^{\cU}$ for any ultrafilter $\cU$ and the conclusion follows by the first part of the proof. \end{proof}

-As a side remark, we note that by a result from \cite{FaHaSh:Model2} the above implies that the theory of probability measure algebras does not have the order property, and thus gives a shorter proof of a result of \cite{BYBHU}.
+As a side remark, we note that by a result from \cite{FaHaSh:Model2} the above implies that the theory of probability measure algebras does not have the order property, and thus gives a different proof of the same result from \cite{BYBHU} (see also \cite{BY:CAT}).

 \begin{theorem} Assume the Continuum Hypothesis fails.
 A separable tracial von Neumann algebra has the property that all of its ultrapowers associated with nonprincipal ultrafilters on~$\bbN$ are isomorphic if and only if it is type I. \end{theorem}